 Our surgeons have a laser vision correction background.
 This gives them a specific skill set to consider your quality of vision after the removal of cataracts.

 There is no single “best” lens that would meet the needs of everyone.
 Intraocular lenses vary as much we differ as individuals with our own vision and lifestyle needs.
 We have a complete range of the latest lens types and laser vision correction techniques available.
-These will help you achieve the vision that will best suit your lifestyle and vision needs after surgery.
+These will help you achieve the vision that will best suit your lifestyle and vision needs after laser cataract surgery.

 We can use a lens implant (Intraocular lenses) to give a range of vision, from distance to close.
 We calculate the lens power using scans taken at your initial assessment for surgery that assess the abilities of your natural lens.